 Mortgage Redemption Insurance is only one of the many insurance policies you can get to protect your home and your family.
-However, MRI doesn’t cover any damages that may occur to your property.
-This policy ONLY covers your home loan payments in the event of your passing or disability.
+However, MRI doesn’t cover any damage that may occur to your property.
+This policy covers only your home loan payments in the event of your passing or disability.

 The following are insurance types that can protect your property from fire, theft, natural disaster, and other accidents: